jacubero/aws-architect-associate/docs/network.rst

 Network ACLs
 ------------

+A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
 Network ACLs are stateless firewall rules.
 If you have a client that wants to communicate with an EC2 instance within a subnet in which the NACLs applied, some inbound rules allowing this traffic need to be present.
 When the EC2 replies, the outbound rules of the NACLs applied as well because it is a stateless firewall.
 As the response can use ephemeral ports, the outbound rules should allow all ports.

 With NACLs, you can define ALLOW and DENY rules.
 The default ACLs allow all traffic in and all traffic out.
 Most customers use NACLs rules with DENY.
 In security groups, there are no ALLOW, if it is not allowed, is denied by default.
 They have a rule number that defines the priority, that is, the order in which they are applied.
 Network ACL Rules are evaluated by rule number, from lowest to highest, and executed immediately when a matching allow/deny rule is found.

+The following are the basic things that you need to know about network ACLs:

+* Your VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.

+* You can create a custom network ACL and associate it with a subnet.
+By default, each custom network ACL denies all inbound and outbound traffic until you add rules.

+* Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.

+* You can associate a network ACL with multiple subnets; however, a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.

+* A network ACL contains a numbered list of rules that we evaluate in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL.
+The highest number that you can use for a rule is 32766.
+We recommend that you start by creating rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.

+* A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic.

+* Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).

 `AWS re:Invent 2018: Your Virtual Data Center: VPC Fundamentals and Connectivity Options (NET201) <https://www.youtube.com/watch?time_continue=1&v=jZAvKgqlrjY&feature=emb_logo>`_